-After several months of development work, TVC are proud to launch the all new ColcheK2 unit.
-The new system has a digital display, depth measurement and threshold facility (which were not available on the previous system) and has had a complete overhaul of the internal electronics.
-The ColcheK2 now has a one button facility which eliminates errors in the initial set up, allowing far greater accuracy than was previously available.
+The ColcheK2 system has a digital display, depth measurement and threshold facility (which were not available on the previous system) and has had a complete overhaul of the internal electronics.
+The ColcheK2 has a one-button facility which eliminates errors in the initial set up, allowing for greater accuracy than was previously available.
 Based on the eddy current technique, the new unit is lighter, faster to set up and use and gives instant pass / fail indications with the easy to read and colour changing display.

 Street lamps fail for a number of reasons, for example, bad installation, impacts or corrosion.
 Lighting columns are most susceptible to corrosion at and slightly below ground level; water, road salt and other chlorides and oxygen from the air combine to make this a highly corrosive area.

 The ColcheK2 is currently used by inspection companies and local councils to inspect lighting columns prior to the installation of lights and decorations to check the column is suitable to bear the additional strain.
 ColcheK2 has been used on seaside resort lighting columns where summer decoration and additional lighting is common.
-It is also used in special event areas including those around the Isle of Man TT course prior to racing.
+It is also used in public open area special event to test the safety of lamp posts before large crowds gather.

 Here’s a testimonial from New Zeland’s Tauranga City Council:

 “Hi TVC, thanks very much for supplying the two NDT test units and for your ongoing support.
 We have found excellent value with these testers and have great confidence in the results, which is working towards elimination of risk with assets on our network.
 We are also getting some great asset management benefits with the data that is assisting with renewal’s decision making and forward works programming.
 Please feel free to send any references our way, as we would fully support the procurement of these test units.”